Looking Closely at the Growth Curve for PLBY Group Inc. (PLBY)

 Chardan Capital Markets gave a rating of “Buy” to PLBY, setting the target price at $39 in the report published on March 02nd of the current year.

-During the last 5 trading sessions, PLBY fell by -7.31%, which changed the moving average for the period of 200-days by -68.90% in comparison to the 20-day moving average, which settled at $9.56.
-In addition, PLBY Group Inc. saw -71.85% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, PLBY rose by +32.40%, which changed the moving average for the period of 200-days by -65.59% in comparison to the 20-day moving average, which settled at $9.09.
+In addition, PLBY Group Inc. saw -62.73% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading